chxw/web-programming-2/Final/README.md

 2. https://www.balldontlie.io/ (also https://rapidapi.com/theapiguy/api/free-nba/)
 3. data.nba.net

+For (1) and (2), I foudn that some of their

 I quickly realized that `407ms` latency is not suitable for a data source.
 I would call https://www.balldontlie.io/ two times in a row, and their server would reject my call for five minutes.
 It proved not feasible for building / testing, so I switched to data.nba.net, which I found through [this github resource](https://github.com/kshvmdn/nba.js/blob/master/docs/api/DATA.md).

+## D3.js
+I also underestimated how long it would take to learn D3.js.
+On their site, they tell you it's best to learn by example.
+If I could find an example that fit my case and adjusted it to my needs, that would be best.
+I found [this example](https://www.d3-graph-gallery.com/graph/line_select.html), and it still took me 1.25 days to get working the way I wanted it to.

 # References